rkapl123/DBAddin/docs/DBFuncs.md

 There are two possibilities of connection strings: ODBC or OLEDB.
 ODBC hast the advantage to seamlessly work with MS-Query, native OLEDB is said to be faster and more reliable (there is also a generic OLEDB over ODBC by Microsoft, which emulates OLEDB if you have just a native ODBC driver available).

-Now, if using **ODBC** connection strings (those containing "Driver="), there is a straightforward way to redefine queries directly from the cell containing the DB function: just right click on the function cell and select "build DBfunc query".
-Then MS-query will allow you to redefine the query which you can use to overwrite the function's query.

-If using **OLEDB** connection strings, MS-query will try to connect using a system DSN named like the database as identified after the DBidentifierCCS given in the standard settings (see Installation section).

-The DBidentifierCCS is used to identify the database within the standard default connection string, The DBidentifierODBC is used to identify the database within the connection definition returned by MS-Query (to compare and possibly allow to insert a custom connection definition within the DB function/control).
-Usually these identifiers are called "Database=" (all SQLservers, MySQL), "location=" (PostgreSQL), "User ID/UID" (oracle), "Data source=" (DB2)

-Additionally the timeout (CnnTimeout, which can't be given in the functions) is also defined in the standard settings.
+Additionally the connection timeout (CnnTimeout, which can't be given in the functions) is also defined in the DBAddin settings.

 ### Cell Config Deployment